KenPainter/GenLogic/README.md

 In addition to the docs linked to above, you need [Contributing](./CONTRIBUTING.md).

-## Major TO-DO Items
+## Status and Major TO-DO Items

+[x] Tests - always up to date w/every commit
+[x] Schema syntax docs - always up to date w/every commit

+General To-Do
 - Implement SNAPSHOT - parent to child only once on insert to child
 - Docs:
   - Database Architecture docs need a rethink
   - Code Architecture docs need a rethink
   - Edge cases are documented but not in the toc
+  - maybe improve docs for tests, explain authentication
 - Better solution for AI assisants to write schema files.
-- Implement subversion protection
+- Implement subversion protection for automated column